selvaje/SE_docs/source/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.md

 **Troubleshooting screen size/resolution of your OSGeoLive Virtual Machine**

-If the screen is very small try to enlarge, and if the enlargement is not working properly try to reboot.
+If the screen is very small try to enlarge clicking ""View -> Auto-resize Guest Display", and if the enlargement is not working properly try to reboot.
 If you still have issues after the reboot, there are mainly two options:
-1) Re-intall the Virtual Box guest edition
+1) Re-install the Virtual Box guest edition
-2) Use arandr for setting a customized resolution
+2) Use "arandr" for setting a customized resolution

-1) Re-intall the Virtual Box guest edition
+**Re-install the Virtual Box guest edition**

 Sometime the Virtual Box guest edition is not installed correctly so you have to do the procedure described below.